jishnu-lab/SLIDE/README.md

 # SLIDE
-First install `phate` in Python by running the following code from a  R command terminal:
+First install `SLIDE` in Python by running the following code from a  R command terminal: